-It’s a feature that adds longevity and emergent gameplay for every player’s Unbound experience and it’s truly wonderful to see such a complex system utilised in a Pokemon context.
+It’s a feature that adds longevity and emergent gameplay for every player’s Unbound experience and it’s truly wonderful to see such a complex system utilized in a Pokemon context.

 Customisable Charcater Selection

-Then lastly, you have a player customisation station that allows you to create a character that is more in line with how you see yourself.
-You can alter your skin tone, hair colour and outfit as well as your gender.
-It’s not AAA gaming levels of customisation but it’s a huge step up from ‘Are you a boy or a Girl’.
+Then lastly, you have a player customization station that allows you to create a character that is more in line with how you see yourself.
+You can alter your skin tone, hair color and outfit as well as your gender.
+It’s not AAA gaming levels of customization but it’s a huge step up from ‘Are you a boy or a Girl’.